This post may contain affiliate links. Please read my disclosure policy.

 - Portion cookies with a medium scoop - about 1 & 1/2 tablespoons, leaving a couple inches of space around each cookie so they can spread out.

-- Bake for about 16 minutes, turning halfway through to ensure they bake evenly.
+- Bake for about 16 minutes, turning the baking sheets halfway through to ensure they bake evenly.

 - Cool completely before storing in a tightly sealed container.
 Will keep at room temperature for up to a week.

-I have to say that they are pretty much irresistable!
+I have to say that they are pretty much irresistible!

 It’s hard to resist a cookie with that title!
 I adore oatmeal cookies, and homemade are always the best, but I have to say these really do sound special with all those ingredients!